 Casa Pavlova ($)

 Casa Pavlova is a simple but affordable lodging that’s smack bang in the heart of Puerto Vallarta.
 Good for budget seekers, it’s got stripped-down rooms with comfy doubles and private bathrooms.
-We’d say be sure to plan an organised surf trip here – a pick up and a drop off will be necessary to get to the breaks and back.
+We’d say be sure to plan an organised surf trip from here – a pick up and a drop off will be necessary to get to the breaks and back.

 A guide to the Puerto Vallarta surfing season

 One of the great things about Puerto Vallarta surfing is that it’s on offer all year round.
 Yep, there’s rarely a month with nothing to ride.
 That’s thanks to a mix of different surf spots (see above for a lowdown on the lot) that work on either north or south swells – the two dominant directions for the two seasons on this corner of the Pacific coast.
 That said, wave size will change and so will the weather…

 The swell direction in the Mexican summer tends to be from the south.
 It’s powered by storms far out in the Pacific and the actions of the Southern Ocean.
 That’s great for regions like Oaxaca, where the famous beach breaks get pumping but is a different story on the Riviera Nayarit.
 Because the Puerto Vallarta surfing area is more protected from southerly swells, a lot of the local spots – namely Sayulita – will be flatter during this period.
 Meanwhile, Punta de Mita’s main surf spots usually get pretty big, being exposed to the south through Banderas Bay.

 Weather wise, Puerto Vallarta is hot from May all the way through to October.
 The rainy season falls around June.
 It’s mainly responsible for quick bursts of rain throughout the day, which then tail off for cooler evenings.
 We’d recommend early starts and dawn patrols to avoid cross-shore and unpredictable winds.